 to you.

-1. I bought a hoody in in a mix off blue and white it is made out of cotton and it just costs 15.99 pounds.
+1. I bought a hoody in in a mix of blue and white which is made out of cotton and it just costs 15.99 pounds.
 It is not used.
 And I like it because of the colour, in my opinion the mix between blue and

-white looks so cool and I just like hoodys.
+white looks so cool and I just like hoodies.

 2. The second thing I bought was a black T-shirt with a red font.
 It just costs 7.19 pounds and it is

-also 100% made out of cotton.
+also made out of 100%cotton.
 The T-shirt has long sleeves.
-I do really like the black t-shirt with the
+I really like the black t-shirt with the

 red font because the font fits perfect on the T-shirt.